CheesyPoofs346/linxchecklist/README.md

     echo "-w /etc/shadow -p wa -k shadow_changes" >> /etc/audit/audit.rules
     echo "-w /var/log/ -p wa -k log_changes" >> /etc/audit/audit.rules
     systemctl restart auditd

     echo "Script completed.
 Hypothetically, this is the cleanest your system has ever been."

+    echo "Script completed.
+Hypothetically, this is the cleanest your system has ever been."